stanford-ssi/Olympus-GroundControl/README.md

 In addition to the pages listed in the sidebar the server also exposes the `/mass_graph` `ox_graph` and `fuel_graph` pages that are useful for embedding into a live stream

+### Map

+Currently not used for anything but could be used for stuff like rocket tracking down the line.
+It should be realativly easy to plot a location on it from gps coordinates in the slate.
+Any area that you've alreadys looked at is cached so that you don't need an internet connection to look at it again.

 ## Architecture

 ### Description